SophieH93/letsgetquizzicle/README.md

 * For the game to be **responsive** on mobile, tablet & desktop.
 * Visual interaction to draw the player in.
 * **Different** choice of **categories** and difficulty **levels** to suit a wider ranger of players.
-* Countdown timer to make the game more exciting as not only will the player have the challenge of answering the correct question but also be restricted in time.
 * Point system to reward the player with the correct answer to the question.
 * Scoreboard at the end of the game to show the top 5 players.